rashmiranjan042/Azure_data_engineering_olympic_data/README.md

 # Azure_data_engineering_olympic_data

 Here We are going to ingest the olympic data of 2021 into azure cloud and perform data engineering tasks .
-After that we analyze this data and make a report.
+After that we analyze this data using databricks.

 All the codes and processes will be available here .